Box is a commercial online file sharing and storage service.

 Apps connect your M+Box data with other applications and services.
 For an overview of Box apps, visit the Box Apps Overview and FAQ.

-While all apps are available to U-M users, only the list of M+Box Core Apps have been tested and approved by U-M.
+While all apps are available to U-M users, only the Official Box Apps are covered by our contract and approved by U-M.

 Not all apps are free.
 App descriptions are available through the Apps menu and should provide information on pricing.